Introduction

 Take regular short breaks between tasks.
 This will help you refresh your focus and reduce the chance of making mistakes.

-5. Use tools for efficiency
+11. Use tools for efficiency

+You can use a collaboration and communication tool like ProofHub to work more efficiently and accurately.
 ProofHub allows you to organize all your tasks and projects in one place.
 This makes it easy to see what needs to be done and reduces the chance of forgetting something important.

-Everyone makes mistakes but how you handle them can make a big difference.
+Everyone makes mistakes, but how you handle them can make a big difference.
 Here are seven steps you can follow to manage the situation effectively and maintain your professionalism.

 1. Take responsibility

-By accepting responsibility, you show that you are willing to learn from your mistakes and make things right.
+Accepting responsibility shows you are willing to learn from your mistakes and make things right.

 2. Offer an apology